Where to Stay in Dubrovnik with Kids: Best Family-Friendly Hotels

 6. Hotel Excelsior Dubrovnik (from around £280/night)

-A grand 5 star hotel perched above the Adriatic on a cliff only 5 minutes walk from the old town, with direct views of Lokrum Island.
-The Excelsior sits in a genuinely different category: private beach access, multiple pools, several restaurants, a spa, babysitting services, and a magical setting with the best views.
-Cots are available and family rooms and interconnecting rooms can be arranged.
-Peak summer rates are high but rates come down if you are visiting in September or October.
+Perched on a cliff just a five minute walk from the old town, this grand 5 star hotel offers direct views of Lokrum Island.
+The Excelsior provides private beach access, multiple pools, several restaurants, a spa, and babysitting services.
+It is a truly magical setting.
+Family rooms and interconnecting rooms can be arranged, and cots are available.
+Peak summer rates are quite high, but they drop significantly if you visit during the shoulder season in September or October.

 Our Verdict